-If your position requires that you have a certain license or credentials, you are responsible for maintaining licensure or credentialing and submitting a copy of the license or credential to your manager or department head at the time of renewal.
+If your position requires you to have a certain license or credentials, you are ultimately responsible for maintaining licensure or credentialing.
 If you lose licensure or credentialing required by your position, you are responsible for notifying your manager or department head immediately.
 Managers have the responsibility to ensure that their associates maintain licensure or credentialing required for their positions.
+Please consult your management team on any specific departmental requirements or processes regarding the documentation of proof of licensure in good standing or renewal of licensure.